LBaali/serviceloader-maven-plugin/README.md

 # Missing Service Classes

 The default action when a service class is missing is to fail the build.
-If you want to ignore this service, you can use the `failOnMissingServiceClass` option (`false` by default).
+If you want to ignore this service, you can use the `failOnMissingServiceClass` option (`true` by default).

 for example:
 ```xml